Plan Your Event

 EVENT TIP: Have a plan in place for appropriate intervention if a teen reveals a potentially harmful personal situation.

-To make your event an official NDFW event, you must Register Your Event.
+To make your event an official NDAFW event, you must Register Your Event.

 By registering, you get the following benefits: